TateTheBait/WrenchOS-FRAMEWORK-/README.md

 You will need Ox_lib and OxMySql for this framework.

 <br>
 Just FYI, this isn't a full framework yet, and can be added to any server.
+Even if you have a framework :)
 <br>
 <br>
 By default, WrenchOS will come with some commands.